 - Low immunity.

-It is also very important for children aged 6 months to 10 years who are on aspirin as part of their treatment to have the ﬂu shot.
+- Children aged six months to 10 years who are on aspirin as part of their treatment

-The ﬂu shot protects your health and decreases hospitalisations and death.
+The flu shot protects your health and decreases hospitalisations and possible death from flu related infections.

 If you are pregnant, you are at higher risk of getting sicker with the flu.
 The flu shot is safe for pregnant women and provides protection for newborn babies during their first months of life.

-If you are an Aboriginal and/or Torres Strait Islander person, you can now have a Free ﬂu shot if you are aged 15 years and over, or a child 6 months or older with an existing medical condition.
+If you are an Aboriginal and/or Torres Strait Islander person, you can now have a FREE flu shot if you are aged six months to five years of age, 15 years and over, or a child six months or older with an existing medical condition.

 - You can get your free flu shot from Aboriginal Medical Services, doctors and immunisation providers.